contentful/contentful-import/README.md

   --skip-content-model      Skips content types and locales.
 Copies only entries and assets [boolean] --skip-content-publishing Skips content publishing.
 Creates content but does not publish it [boolean] --skip-locales            Skips locales.
 Must be used with content-model-only.
-Copies only content-types [boolean] --content-model-only      Skips content types and locales.
-Copies only entries and assets --config                  Configuration file with required values
+Copies only content-types [boolean] --content-model-only      Copies only the locales and content types --config                  Configuration file with required values
 ```